awesome-iupc2021/awesome-iupc2021/README.md

 ## About this repo

 Our objective is to make all ICPC contestants and people interested in competitive programming aware of this mindblowing cheating event in ICPC.
-A lot of work still needs to be done, including adding details, correcting spell/grammar errors, adding a concise description (TL;DR), pull requests are highly appreciated!
+A lot of work still needs to be done, including adding details, correcting spell/grammar errors, adding a concise description (TL;DR), adding Chinese version, **pull requests are extremely needed and highly appreciated**!

 IUPC is an ironic alias of ICPC Yinchuan Regional hold by NXIST.
 It's originated from a poster of NXIST which used an incorrect English translation "International University Programming Contest" to refer ICPC, reflecting NXIST has no respect to ICPC.